Willie Mercer

-William Mercer (8 November 1874 – 9 September 1932) was a Scottish football outside left who played in the Scottish League for Cowdenbeath and Hibernian.
+William Mercer (8 November 1874 – 9 September 1932) was a Scottish footballer who played as an outside left in the Scottish League for Cowdenbeath and Hibernian.
 He also played in the Football League for Glossop.
 After his retirement as a player, Mercer served Cowdenbeath as trainer and was secretary of junior club Vulcan Rovers.

 Personal life

 Mercer worked as a miner and died after coming off his shift at Donibristle Colliery in 1932.